 About the Amber Rose Foundation

 The Amber Rose Foundation is a not-for-profit organization that aims to promote discussion about women’s rights and equality issues.
-The foundation is specifically geared towards women empowerment and fighting against victim blaming.
+The foundation is specifically geared towards women and art empowerment, and fighting against victim blaming.

 No More Sexual Violence